Recently in Real Estate Category

 Let's consider advertising for a minute.
 Currently, it over-promises the moon, just in order to get people to call. "$400,000 loan for $1287 per month!" to use the example of one web advertiser I've seen way too much of.
 The cost of that loan isn't $1287 per month.
 That's just the minimum payment.
 The real cost of that loan is $2700 per month, and increasing if the borrower makes that minimum payment.
 Net result: Millions of people who gave up good loans for lies, and have now lost their homes, or are in the process of losing their homes, because of it.
 Advertising needs to be required to focus on the real cost of the money.
 The interest rate, and how much in dollars it will cost to get that loan done.
 If they had to advertise a rate of 8.2%, they wouldn't get nearly so many gullible people signing up.
 If those people who make a habit of advertising a loan with a low rate instead of a low payment, then they're going to need to explain that that $400,000 loan at 5.5% will cost $24,000 to get it done.
 There's always a Tradeoff between rate and cost, except when they can sucker someone into applying for a loan that has a high rate and high costs.

 Enforcement needs to be faster.
 There is no reason why every HUD 1 that gets filed cannot be checked for compliance by a computer program, and flag for human evaluation those that fall outside of set parameters.
 It needs to be compared to the earlier paperwork the client was given, and checked for compliance with the law, not wait until someone actually loses their property before the government starts to act.
 Swifter, more certain punishment will deter more of the unethical and illegal acts before they happen.
 Elementary psychology.
-Sadly, there are those that can only be deterred by confiscating their license permanently and sending them to Club Fed for several years, but the rest of us are better off without them in the business, but the sooner we confiscate that license, ban them from the industry, and put them away, the fewer people that will get hurt as the result of their actions.
+Sadly, there are those that can only be deterred by confiscating their license permanently and sending them to Club Fed for several years, but the rest of us are better off without them in the business, and the sooner we confiscate that license, ban them from the industry, and put them away, the fewer people that will get hurt as the result of their actions.

 Another thing: For as long as real estate agents and loan originators are the same license, it's time to stop pretending that one doesn't need to know the basic job functions of the other.
 Professionals who deal with real estate every day are much better equipped to recognize malfeasance, and stop if before it gets to the point where their client is getting hurt.
 If you don't warn your client of any issues you see, you have violated fiduciary duty, and nearly as deserving of punishment as those who commit it.
 No, you can't recognize everything that happens before it does.
 But there's no excuse not to have an affirmative requirement to investigate, not to turn someone in to state regulators, but to inform their client that all may not be as it seems.
 This may meet resistance from loan officers and agents who want the other to continue to share business, but who is really entitled to more protection: The person who leaves you open to charges that you failed your client, or that client, who really does directly and measurably put money in your pocket?